Reading Climate Change

 PART I: Problems

-I’d like to highlight two main problems of climate change discourse in news:
+I’d like to highlight two main problems of climate change discourse in the news:

 1. The veneer of objectivity in a post-truth world: